FredHutch/RedcapDotNetDETs/README.md

 ```

 ###Unit Test for the Adaptive randomization code
-This allows you to quickly randomize a bunch of subjects to see if the adaptive randomization routine is working properly.
+This unit test project allows you to quickly randomize a bunch of subjects to see if the adaptive randomization routine is working properly.

-##DatabasedNotify
+##DatabasedNotify Trigger
 Performs two actions based on the value of the cityField field:
  1. Adds form to appropriate data access group (DAG) based on city.
  2. Notifies appropriate contact at the site for that city.